SimranKumari93/pandas-practice/README.md

 ## Contribution
 Feel free to explore the repo.
 If you face any difficulty in accessing the data, reach out at:
  **simrankumaribodhgaya93@gmail.com**
+from 20th september i will update this repo
 ---
  Happy Learning!